 - ‘Laid Back’ breastfeeding position – gives baby more control and gravity help slow the flow.

-- Catch the flow – let baby stimulate the let-down, take baby off the breast and catch the initial flow in a cloth.
+- Catch the flow – let baby stimulate the let-down, take your baby off the breast and catch the initial flow in a cloth.
 Re-attach baby when the flow slows.

 - Try block feeding.